haixiangyan/overwatch-ui/README.md

 }
 ```

-## Statement
+## Copyright Statement

+I love to play Overwatch, so I built this just for fun.
+But, I am not sure if this will cause a Copyright problem of using font sytles, logo, images made by Bailzzard.
+So for now, I have to temporarily add a [CC BY-NC-ND 4.0 Licence](https://creativecommons.org/licenses/by-nc-nd/4.0/) and some statements as follow:

-This UI library is for learning purposes only, not for commercial use.
+* This UI library is for learning purposes only, not for commercial use.

-Font Styles, Logo and some component designs are from Video Game Overwatch, made by Blizzard Entertainment.
+* Font Styles, Logo, images and some component designs are from Video Game Overwatch, made by Blizzard Entertainment.

+* This repo also follows [CC BY-NC-ND 4.0 Licence](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+I also really want my library to help out some front-end developers, so if you have any Copyright suggestions for me, feel free to place an Issue or contact me directly [haixiang6123@gmail.com](haixiang6123@gmail.com) :)